JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 ## Features
 * A new spell, Plasma Ball
 * An enhanced tooltip system that displays information of all enemies and collectibles
+* A status indicator system, which passively displays temporary effects that are currently influencing Bum-bo
 * A win streak counter
 * The ability to rewatch cutscenes from the main menu
 * Improvements to the save and continue system for in progress runs